blakadder/blog/_posts/2021-01-23-tasmota-tags.md

 toc: true
 ---

 Set up Home Assistant tags using Tasmota RFID/NFC reader and custom discovery messages.
 No configuration.yaml editing required!

-***All information applies only to Home Assistant 2020.12.0+ and Tasmota 9.2+***
+***All information applies to Home Assistant 2020.12.0+ and Tasmota 9.2+***

 This guide assumes you've correctly set up an RFID/NFC reader in Tasmota and your tags are scanned and identified in the web UI and/or console.